 The best way to protect yourself from anything going wrong is to research before you buy.
 This is easier said than done, but a few quick, pre-emptive strikes can make all the difference:

 Check the company's registered

-All companies are listed on the official Companies House site, the Government's register of UK companies (though this doesn't include sole traders).
-Be wary if its records show a PO Box address or just an email.
+All limited companies are listed on the official Companies House site, the Government's register of UK companies (though this doesn't include sole traders).
+Be wary if its records show a PO box address or just an email.